DCH Clinical FAQs

 A: Candidates cannot choose where they would like to sit the DCH Clinical exam, and the College cannot guarantee that candidates will be placed at a centre near their home or workplace.
 Nonetheless we do endeavour to take into consideration where candidates live, whenever and wherever possible.
 Candidates must be aware that the DCH Clinical exams are held in venues across England and Wales therefore candidates may be placed ANYWHERE in England and Wales.
 If you have any special needs you must inform us when you send in your application form.
 Please inform us of any particular requests of dates etc either by e-mail, letter or fax at the earliest opportunity to the DCH Clinical section.

-A: Candidates for the UK examination will be sent a placement letter, usually about 3-4 weeks before the examination.
-They will be sent a letter giving their placement, a timetable and map etc. This counts as an Admission Document and you must take the letter and ID with you to the examination.
+A: Candidates for the UK examination who have already completed their Foundation of Practise written examination will be sent a placement letter, usually about 3-4 weeks before the examination.
+Candidates who are waiting on a Foundation of Practise examination result may not recieve their placement letter until 2 weeks before the exam week.
+Candidates will however be notified by email that they have a place as soon as their FOP paper result is confimed.
+All candidates will be sent a letter giving their placement, a timetable and map.
+This counts as an Admission Document and you must take the letter and ID with you to the examination.

 A: Withdrawals must be in writing.
 Withdrawals after the closing date may be entitled to a refund depending upon the circumstances (e.g. medical, bereavement etc).
 Evidence must be supplied if requesting a refund (e.g. medical certificate).
 All refund requests remain at the discretion of the Examinations Team.
 Difficulties in obtaining a Visa do not currently qualify for an automatic refund.
 If you need to apply for a Visa please apply for the exam at the beginning of the application period and state clearly that you need a letter for your Visa application.

-A: No. Candidates need to withdraw from the exam and request a refund.
+A: No. Candidates need to withdraw from the exam and request a refund if they have supporting evidence with regards to the reason for withdrawal.

 A: If you have any special needs you must inform us before we place people for the exam, we are not responsible for placing you somewhere you cannot go or a date you cannot make if you have not informed us.
 In this case you will probably be asked to withdraw from the examination if you cannot make it.
 It is not usually possible to transfer candidates from one date, or venue, to another.
 It is also important that you look at the website regularly as all notices of any changes to the dates are mentioned here.